natewatson999/node-virustotal/README.md

 # browser-node-virustotal
 VirusTotal API for browsers.
-I can use it in extensions for browsers or any client programs.
+You can use it inside extensions for browsers or any client programs.

 ## Install Instructions
 Note: for reasons involving future features, it is recommended that you use the global installation.
 Both procedures work though.